hoenas/ha-scanservjs-addon/README.md

 # Description

 scanservjs is a web UI frontend for your scanner.
 It allows you to share one or more scanners (using SANE) on a network without the need for drivers or complicated installation.
 This was created primarily to support Home Assistant installations on devices with x86 architecture, such as AMD/Intel-based thin clients.
-The installed driver packages focuses on HP and Brother printer support.
+The installed driver packages focus on HP and Brother printer support.

 # Considerations